 That is the way it is with God.
 If we say, “Oh, I am just coming to God.
 I trust him.
 I don’t have any reasons for trusting him.
 I don’t need that theology stuff,” then God thinks we are nuts.
 We are not honoring him.
 We are honoring a haze.
 And so knowledge really matters underneath the commandment.
 You have got to love God with all your heart and soul.

 So today I think the biggest challenge is: Do people know God?
 Do people have a knowledge that is trustworthy?
-Therefore a huge issue is: What is the role of the Bible in the church today and is it trustworthy and are people basing their lives on it in their preaching on it?
+Therefore, a huge issue is: What is the role of the Bible in the church today, and is it trustworthy, and are people basing their lives on it and their preaching on it?
 Are they getting the whole counsel of God so that they can love the whole God?

-That leads to the third cluster; namely, I am teaching 1 Peter right now and 1 Peter, if anything is competing in 1 Peter with prominence with hope, is good deeds over and over again.
-So Peter has the conception that we should not be conformed to the passions of our former ignorance (1 Peter 1:14).
+That leads to the third cluster.
+I am teaching 1 Peter right now, and if anything is competing in prominence in 1 Peter with hope, it is good deeds over and over again.
+So Peter has the conception that we should “not be conformed to the passions of [our] former ignorance” (1 Peter 1:14).
 Do you see the sequence there?
-Ignorance leading to passions leading to bad behavior.
+Ignorance leads to passions leads to bad behavior.